Meissen porcelain: Early work

 Böttger's experimental wares rapidly gained quality but never achieved successful painted and fired decor.
 The first successful ornaments were gold decorations applied upon the fired body and finely engraved before they received a second firing at a lower temperature.
 The lacy frameworks outside painted scenes known in German as Laub- und bandelwerk in red, gold or puce, were often used.
 Augustus II charged first Johann Jakob Irminger with the design of new vessels.
 In 1720 Johann Gregor Herold became the director and in 1723 introduced brilliant overglaze colours that made Meissen porcelain famous, with an increasingly broad palette of colors that marked the beginning of the classic phase of Meissen porcelain.
-His enamel paints are still the basis for ceramic paints today.
+His enamel paints are still the basis for modern ceramic paints.
 Initially painting mostly imitated the oriental designs known from Chinese and Japanese export porcelain, but some European landscape scenes were painted from early on.